-Meghan Markle’s Dog Guy To Star in Children’s Book
+Meghan Markle’s Dog, Guy, To Star In Children’s Book

 “He has no fancy papers, no high-class education and no command of the British paparazzi,” a Simon & Schuster summary explains.
 The plot hinges on Guy getting the queen out of a bind and saving the day, to much royal acclaim.

 Guy is actually getting a furry sibling.
 Meghan and Harry adopted a new golden retriever at the end of August.
-Reportedly, the new pup is named Oz and he and Guy are sure to spend many happy hours chasing one another’s tales.
+Reportedly, the new pup is named Oz and he and Guy are sure to spend many happy hours chasing one another’s tails.
 Meghan and Harry both seem to be very fond of animals, and Guy and Oz are probably the first of many royal dogs to grace the home of the Duke and Duchess of Sussex.